Diversity & Inclusion

 Prior to joining Skadden, Mr. Schlager served as the Democratic chief counsel and staff director to the U.S. Senate Committee on Commerce, Science and Transportation, where he was responsible for supervising the professional staff of seven subcommittees, as well as devising the Democrats’ legislative strategy for the full committee.
 In this role, Mr. Schlager worked in a bipartisan fashion on implementation of Exon/Florio; implementation of the Telecommunications Act of 1996; legislative proposals to enhance the deployment of broadband technology; the WTO Telecommunications Agreement/WTO implementing legislation; and NAFTA.

-Mr. Schlager was a senior adviser to Sen. John F. Kerry (D-Mass.) in the 2004 presidential campaign.
-Mr. Schlager also serves on the board of visitors of the Weinberg College of Arts and Sciences at Northwestern University.
+Mr. Schlager was a senior adviser to former Sen. John F. Kerry, D-Mass., in the 2004 presidential campaign.
+He also serves on the board of visitors of the Weinberg College of Arts and Sciences at Northwestern University.

 Mr. Schlager repeatedly has been selected for inclusion in Chambers Global: The World’s Leading Lawyers for Business and Chambers USA: America’s Leading Lawyers for Business.
-He also was named by Washingtonian Magazine as a leading lawyer for national security and is listed in the Legal 500 and The Best Lawyers in America 2013.
+He also was named by The Washingtonian as a leading lawyer for national security and is listed in The Legal 500 U.S. and The Best Lawyers in America.
 He has received a Burton Award for legal writing, one of the highest literary honors in law.